The purpose of the Scheme is to convey clients without alternative means of transport to hospitals or clinics to meet appointments or for admission.

 The Schemes reserve the right to refuse transport for any individual whose behaviour, either by word or actions, may be considered detrimental to the comfort and well being of the driver and any passengers.

-Any verbal or physical abuse towards staff will not be tolerated.
+Any verbal or physical abuse towards staff or volunteers will not be tolerated.